Career Definition for a Private Pilot

 Air traffic controllers keep track of incoming, outgoing, and airborne flights within a specified area to ensure safe operation and efficient coming and going of aircraft.
 Air traffic controllers are a pilot's link to the ground - they provide takeoff or landing instructions and weather reports to pilots, directing or approving changes to routes if needed; if there's an emergency on a flight, the pilot can notify the air traffic controller who will in turn alert the airport's emergency response team.

 The requirements to become an air traffic controller include being younger than age 31, having U.S. citizenship, possession of an air traffic management degree from a Federal Aviation Administration (FAA)-approved school, and passing the pre-employment test given by the FAA.
 Candidates must also complete a FAA training program.
 Aspiring air traffic controllers with previous experience, such as former military service members, may be exempt from some of these requirements.
-The BLS predicts that the number of jobs available for air traffic controllers will decline by 9% from 2014-2024.
-In 2015, air traffic controllers earned a median salary of $122,950, per the BLS.
+The BLS predicts that the number of jobs available for air traffic controllers will increase slowly by 3% from 2016-2026.
+In 2017, air traffic controllers earned a median salary of $124,540, per the BLS.